techidaily/site-ai-voice-clone/source/_posts/in-2024-best-youtube-video-into-text-converters.md

  With Wondershare Virbo,**translating Korean videos to English** has never been easier.
 Follow these simple steps to unlock a world of Korean entertainment:

 * **Step 1:** Download and install Virbo on your device.
-You can also use the[Virbo online tool](https://virbo.wondershare.com/app/video-translate/) if you can’t download the app for some reason.
+You can also use the [Virbo online tool](https://virbo.wondershare.com/app/video-translate/) if you can’t download the app for some reason.
 Launch Virbo.
 Log in with your Email, Wondershare, Google, Facebook, or Twitter account.
 Click the**Video Translator** button to start.

 ![wondershare virbo banner](https://images.wondershare.com/virbo/article/2024/03/korean-to-english-video-translator-05.jpg)